Vis vs. Hvar: Which Croatian Island Is Actually Worth Your Time?

 Nightlife & Social Scene

-Hvar: The clear winner if you want bars, clubs, and people.
+Hvar: The clear winner for bars, clubs, and people.
 Carpe Diem Beach Club is famous.
-The Hvar Town riva is buzzing every night.
-You'll meet other travelers easily.
+The Hvar Town riva buzzes every night.
+Other travelers are easy to meet.

-Vis: Fort George cocktail bar has DJ nights in summer and excellent sunset views.
+Vis: Fort George cocktail bar runs DJ nights in summer with excellent sunset views.
 Bejbi bar on the Vis town riva is pleasant.
 That's... basically it.
 If you want late nights, Vis will disappoint you.

 Winner: Hvar if nightlife matters.
-If it doesn't, Vis's quiet evenings are actually a relief.
+If it doesn't, Vis's quiet evenings are a relief.

 The Comparison Table